Current Research Projects

 Contaminant and Nutrient Amplification by Migratory Animals (Biovectors)

 Industrial contaminants reaching the Arctic can have a significant impact on people and ecosystems.
 The prevailing view is that long range transport of semivolatile contaminants to the Arctic is primarily conducted by the physical system (e.g. winds, currents).
 Although this view may be correct in terms of bulk budgets and fluxes, it neglects the potential of animal behaviour to focus contaminants into foodwebs due to their behaviours and lifecycles.
 In particular, gregarious animals that biomagnify and bioaccumulate certain contaminants and then migrate and congregate can become the predominant pathway for contaminants in many circumstances following five major steps: emissions, loading, collection, transport, and deposition or transfer of contaminants to receptor sites.
 Anadromous fish, like sockeye salmon, colonial seabirds, and whales provide prominent examples for such behavior in the Arctic.
-Over the past ten years, we have been examining the potential for biovector transport in the Arctic to expose receptor ecosystems to pollutants.
+We examined the potential for biovector transport in the Arctic to expose receptor ecosystems to pollutants.

 Thaw slump Mackenzie Delta, NT (photo:A. Houben)